An Extension of Heron's Formula to Tetrahedra, and the Projective Nature of Its Zeros: A natural extension of Heron's formula to tetrahedra

 Analogous expressions can of course be derived from the Gramians at the other three vertices. \end{remark} \begin{remark} A rather different expression which also relates the natural parameters to the volume of the tetrahedron is

 (cf.~Eqs.~(\myref{eq:ida}), (\myref{eq:idc}) \& (\myref{eq:idd})).
-Unlike Eq.~(\myref{eq:myform}) this can be expanded into a polynomial in only the squared exterior areas, and hence may be written as a polynomial in the squared distances by replacing them by the corresponding three-point Cayley-Menger determinants (see Eq.~(\myref[1]{eq:cmd3})).
+Unlike Eq.~(\myref{eq:myform}) this can be expanded into a polynomial in only the squared exterior areas, and hence may be written as a polynomial in the squared distances by replacing them by the corresponding three-point Cayley-Menger determinants (cf.~Eq.~(\myref[1]{eq:cmd3})).
 This later polynomial factorizes into a product of the four-point Cayley-Menger determinant and another factor, dubbed the \textquote{$X$-factor,} of total degree $5$ in the squared distances.
 By construction the $X$-factor vanishes whenever any one exterior area equals the sum of the other three, or the sum of any two exterior areas equals the sum of the other two (and hence, in particular, for equi-facial tetrahedra), but it is not necessarily non-negative even in the Euclidean case, and its full geometric interpretation remains an open problem. \end{remark}

 The determinantal form of Eq.~(\myref{eq:myform}) immediately suggests a further extension to Euclidean spaces of dimension $n > 3$, as well.
 Clearly for a Euclidean $n$-simplex the analogues of the contact triangles of a tetrahedron are the \textquote{contact $(n-1)$-simplices} into which its facets are divided by their respective in-touch points.
-There are $n\fit(n+1)$ of these, and it is easily shown (via the Pythagorean theorem) that they again come in congruent pairs.
+There are $n\fit(n+1)$ of these and, via the Pythagorean theorem, it is easily shown that they again come in congruent pairs.
 Taking $(n-1)!$ times the \textquote{hyper-areas} of these pairs of $(n-1)$-simplices as the natural parameters of the $n$-simplex then leads to the following: \begin{conjecture} The hyper-volume of an $n$-simplex $\OL{\msf{ABC} \cdots}$ is given in terms of its $(n+1)\,n/2$ natural parameters $u, v, \ldots\,, w\fit, x\fit, \ldots\, y\fit, \ldots\, z\fit, \ldots$ by